Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

+= What are the requirements for this to work? =

+You need WordPress 4.X and a PHP version greater than or equal to 5.4.

 == Changelog ==

+= 1.2.0 =

+Release Date: November 23rd, 2015

+* Added wind chill computing ([what is it?](https://en.wikipedia.org/wiki/Wind_chill)): available in widget, textual shortcodes and live controls (as outdoor values)
+* Added cloud base (above ground level) computing ([what is it?](https://en.wikipedia.org/wiki/Cloud_base)): available in widget, textual shortcodes and live controls (as outdoor values)
+* New option for altitude displaying: metric or imperial system
+* Bug fix: PHP notice when not updating widget settings after Live Weather Station update
+* Bug fix: wrong battery level and signal quality stored for virtual modules
+* Improved readme.txt

 = 1.1.1 =

+Release Date: November 19th, 2015

 * Bug fix: wrong border style when widget was displayed in content (not in sidebar)
 * Improved readme.txt

 = 1.1.0 =

+Release Date: November 19th, 2015

 * Added dew point and frost point computing ([what is it?](https://en.wikipedia.org/wiki/Dew_point)): available in widget, textual shortcodes and live controls (as outdoor values)
 * Added heat index (USA, humidity based) computing ([what is it?](https://en.wikipedia.org/wiki/Heat_index)): available in widget, textual shortcodes and live controls (as outdoor values)
 * Added humidex (Canada, dew point based) computing ([what is it?](https://en.wikipedia.org/wiki/Humidex)): available in widget, textual shortcodes and live controls (as outdoor values)
 * Added temperature trend: data collecting and output rendering in all shortcodes
 * Added pressure trend: data collecting and output rendering in all shortcodes
 * Added altitude of the main station base: data collecting and output rendering in textual shortcodes
-* Added coordinates (latitude and longitude)of the main station base: data collecting and output rendering in textual shortcodes
+* Added coordinates (latitude and longitude) of the main station base: data collecting and output rendering in textual shortcodes
 * Added device/module firmware revision: data collecting and output rendering in textual shortcodes
 * New options for widget: background opacity and show/hide borders
 * New option for live controls: show/hide computed values
 * Improved readme.txt

 = 1.0.0 =

+Release Date: November 14th, 2015

 * First public version

 == Upgrade Notice ==

+= 1.2.X =
+Live Weather Station for Netatmo now computes wind chill and cloud base altitude.

 = 1.1.X =
 Live Weather Station for Netatmo now : computes dew & frost points, heat index and humidex; supports temperature & pressure trends; supports altitute and coordinates for the main station base; supports firmware version for all module types; improves look & feel of its widget.